JohnGaltJD/Solo-Olympus/README.md

    - Prioritize features based on family feedback
    - Schedule regular updates and improvements
    - Consider new educational elements
-   - Consider implementing a dedicated login page for clearer separation between authentication and app functionality

 ## Future Enhancements
 - Push notifications for chore reminders and approvals